How do our life experiences—sacred, mundane, and profane—shape our identity, and live within our bodies?

 Poets we’ll study include:

-Lisa Russ Spaar, Natalie Diaz, Joy Harjo, Sharon Olds, Louise Gluck, Sylvia Plath, Audre Lorde, Lucille Clifton, Yusef Komunyakaa, Terrance Hayes, Ross Gay and Gregory Orr.
+Lisa Russ Spaar, Natalie Diaz, Joy Harjo, Sharon Olds, Louise Gluck, Audre Lorde, Lucille Clifton, Marie Howe, Yusef Komunyakaa, Oliver de la Paz, Terrance Hayes, Ross Gay and Gregory Orr.

 VIRTUAL CAMPFIRES: WEDNESDAYS,